Scispot is a B2B platform that serves clinics and labs.

 My Impact

-I designed a new AI data import tool within 5 days.
+I designed a new data import tool within 5 days.

 V1 shipped to 100+ labs in a week